AnotiaWang/TG_Catbox_Uploader/README_en.md

 - `WEBHOOK_URL`: [ Optional ] Webhook URL.
 If not specified, bot will use polling as default.
 The port that express.js listens can be changed in the code.
 You may use a reverse proxy to make it work.

+- `DOWNLOAD_DC_ID`: [ Optional ] [Telegram DC](https://docs.pyrogram.org/faq/what-are-the-ip-addresses-of-telegram-data-centers) ID for downloading files.
+The default value written in the code is `5`.
+Changing this to your bot's DC ID may improve the download speed.

+- `DOWNLOAD_WORKERS`: [ Optional ] Number of parallel chunk downloads.
+The default value written in the code is `5`.
+Increasing this value may improve the download speed, but may cause unknown problems.

 ## Demo

 👉👉 [Catbox Uploader Bot](https://t.me/CatboxUploaderBot) 👈👈